David Ansell, MD, MPH

 As the Senior Director of Litigation and Advocacy, Carrie Chapman oversees Legal Council’s impact litigation and legislative and administrative advocacy, while assisting program directors in supervising legal work.
 Carrie has extensive experience serving people in poverty through litigation, both at Legal Council and in her prior work with Legal Aid Chicago.
 Her practice focuses on advocacy to improve health equity, the Illinois Medicaid program, immigrant access to health care and coverage, and hospital financial assistance programs.
 She also uses her experience at building and sustaining medical-legal partnerships to initiate and support these inter-professional collaboratives both within Legal Council and throughout Illinois and the country.
 Currently, she is an adjunct faculty member at the DePaul University School of Law.
 She received her BA from the University of Michigan, MA in American Studies from Yale, and her JD from the University of Texas.

-Sonya Crabtee-Nelson, PhD
+Sonya Crabtee-Nelson, PhD, LCSW

 Department of Social Work, DePaul University | scrabtr3@depaul.edu